Christmas Island Fly Fishing Tips, Packing List, and Advice

 - Take pictures and video.
 Time spent Bonefishing should be relaxing and low pressure.

 - Rod wise - I prefer an 8 weight.
 You can Bonefish with a 6-7 but there are so many bigger fish prowling around that it just make sense to have the 8.
 Plus they cast better in the wind.
+Plus 7 weights are fragile compared to an 8.

 - Ask your guide lots of questions.
 By nature, the guides here won't babble and talk at you.
 Don't mistake this for not wanting to share or teach.
 Ask them to demonstrate how fast to strip, how to cast, how to set the hook, and even spot fish.
 Just remember, you may have to ask.
 They love to share but they don't want to badger you.
 That is an annoying way to guide and teach and they know it.